sg893052/sonic-buildimage/platforms/beacon_led/chassis_port_locator_led_hld.md

   sonic# locator-led chassis on
   Success

-  sonic# locator-led chassis on 5
+  sonic# locator-led chassis on timer 5
   Success
+  Locator LED will be off after 5 minutes

   Note: LOC LED will be off automatically after a period of 5 minutes

   sonic# locator-led chassis on
   Failed

+  sonic# locator-led chassis on timer 5
+  Failed

   ```

 - Examples on unsupported platforms:
   ```
   sonic# locator-led chassis on
+  Not supported

+  sonic# locator-led chassis on timer 5
   Not supported

   ```